 After you restart the IDE, coding assistance for Electron will work, although it will not be listed among the project dependencies:

-To get code completion for Node.js APIs, go to Preferences | Languages and Frameworks | Node.js and npm and click ‘Enable coding assistance’.
+To get code completion for Node.js APIs, go to Preferences / Settings | Languages and Frameworks | Node.js and click Coding assistance for Node.js.

 In Electron, there are 2 types of processes: the main process, which manages the web pages of your application and handles system events, and the render process, which is related to every individual page of the app and hosts most of the application logic.

 If you want to see what happens on application start, you need to debug the main process.